franciscoafonso04/RCOM-Vault/REPORT.md

 # Validation

-In order to validate the correctness of our code, we performed various tests:
+In order to validate the correctness of our code, we performed various tests, here are the results:

-- Files with different sizes
+## Files with different sizes
-- Transmission of different sized packets
+## Transmission of different sized packets
-- Transmission with different baud rates
+## Transmission with different baud rates
-- Artificially manipulated byte error rates
-- Transmission interrupted at various stages
-- Simulated propagation delay

 | Baud rate | Time elapsed (s) |
 | --------- | ---------------- |